 Application to annul/rescind a bankruptcy order made over two years previously on the basis it should never have been made because the bankrupt lacked capacity and/or HMRC the petitioning creditor had breached its duties towards the bankrupt under the Disability Discrimination Act 1995.

 Rachel Sleeman regularly presents seminars to solicitors.
 She co-presents MBL’s “A Practical Guide to Factoring and Invoice Discounting” and was part of the panel of speakers for the LexisWebinar “Restructuring Dissolved Companies for Pursuing Claims and/or Distributing Property”.
-In 2016 she will be speaking at the R3 SPG Technical Reviews in London, Birmingham and Manchester.
+Other talks include:

 She is a member of the Commercial Bar Association and the London Common Law and Commercial Bar Association.
-She is an Associate Member of R3 and on the Women’s R3 London and South East Networking Group committee.
+She is an Associate Member of R3 and a member of the Women’s R3 London and South East Networking Group committee.